One of the most common questions we get from collectors is whether they should get a specific card graded by one of the third-party grading companies.

 Here’s our Clemens card:

-If you’ve read our grading guide, i think Near Mint would be a good estimation of condition.
-Corners are pretty sharp, but a tiny bit soft on that bottom left corner.
-Remember, to always be conservative with your grade.
-If we think it’s a Mint card and comes back as Near Mint, then we have likely overestimated the true value of our card.
+Remember to always be conservative with your grade.
+If we think it’s a Mint card and it comes back as Near Mint, then we have likely overestimated the actual value of our card.

 If you weren’t already aware, the 1985 Topps set was massively over-produced, with nearly 23,000 Clemens cards graded by PSA.

-Next, I would head over to eBay to see what a PSA 8 (Near Mint) Clemens rookie card goes for.
+Next, I would head to eBay to see what a PSA 8 (Near Mint) Clemens rookie card goes for.
 Since the Clemens Topps rookie was massively produced, there is no shortage of these cards in the marketplace.

 So the really simple equation that you need to remember is this

 Estimated Card Value (based on current eBay pricing) – $20 > $0